”Holly DoronAssociate Director | Architect

 One of the many good things about architectural processes is that they ignite imagination and cultivate creativity.
 Design workshops are therefore great ways to create conditions for curiosity, learning and doing.
 At the beginning of projects, we have been introducing young people to design thinking, developing ideas for what activities they would like to happen in their youth centre and prototyping the conditions for these, before progressing onto designing with them on their sites.

 Building on our 2018 exploration, we have been experimenting with how we can integrate opportunities for co-creation at all stages of projects.
 When building designs become more finalised in later stages, we have been updating communities on the progress of the designs they’ve already had an impact on, and inviting them to co-design elements such as fencing.
-We have also invited school pupils to .
+We have also invited school pupils to design brick patterns for their school extension.
 Collaborating with young people is not only a joyful and educational process, but we have found they bring imagination, pragmatism and care for others to projects, which they will see come to fruition in the future, leaving a legacy in their places.

 Our principle of ‘share learning’ brought us to this blog.
 We believe that the more people, organisations and practices that create conditions for meaningful co-creation of places with communities, the better lives will be.
 So we hope that other people find this sharing of our learning helpful.
 We welcome people to share their own experiences and insights, so we can all build upon each others work to take us to a future in which communities co-design regenerative places that, in the words of Sarah Ichioka and Michael Pawlyn, support ‘the flourishing of all life, for all time’.